Ks4four/dots-nt/README.md

 `leaderKey` is actually used for not-so-commonly used commands. different apps should have different `leaderKey` scopes. using it on keyboard feels forced.

-i have a software (`ahk`) implemented `leaderKey`, then i define "F24" key on keyboard. i feel this is enough.
+i have ahk implemented `leaderKey`, then i define "F24" key on keyboard. i feel this is enough.

 #### pointing devices (zmk)
 disabled.